 Deck construction is an investment in your home, that’s why it’s important to hire an experienced contractor.

 Our Grand Rapids deck builders work hard to earn your business.
-To request a free estimate or learn more about the benefits of composite decking, call Renaissance Exteriors & Remodeling at (616) 446-1248.
+To request a design consultation or learn more about the benefits of composite decking, call Renaissance Exteriors & Remodeling at (616) 446-1248.